rfulkerson/25spring1400/ai_for_cs1.md

 <p xmlns:cc="http://creativecommons.org/ns#" xmlns:dct="http://purl.org/dc/terms/"><a property="dct:title" rel="cc:attributionURL" href="https://github.com/rfulkerson/25spring1400/blob/main/ai_for_cs1.md">Using AI Responsibly for CS1</a> &copy; 2025 by <span property="cc:attributionName">Robert Fulkerson</span> is licensed under <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1" target="_blank" rel="license noopener noreferrer" style="display:inline-block;">CC BY-NC-SA 4.0<img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/cc.svg?ref=chooser-v1" alt=""><img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/by.svg?ref=chooser-v1" alt=""><img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/nc.svg?ref=chooser-v1" alt=""><img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/sa.svg?ref=chooser-v1" alt=""></a></p>

-**Last updated April 14, 2025.
+**Last updated April 15, 2025.
 This is a work in progress.**

 # Using AI Responsibly for CS1

-Even with AI/LLMs available to us, as CS1 students, we should want to understand the code we're writing.

-What we're learning here in CS1 is foundational material for understanding how to write your own code, debug code others have written, and work with AI/LLMs to create, analyze, and debug code.
+What we learn in a CS1 course -- all of the basic syntax, concepts, and computational thinking -- is foundational material for understanding how to think about solving problems with programming, write your own code, debug your own code and code that others have written, and in the ever-evolving world of Artificial Intelligence (AI) and Large Language Models (LLMs), hereafter simply refered to as AI, work with them to create, analyze, and debug generated code

+We should want to have a fundamental understanding of the code that we're writing ourselves and that AI is writing for us, sometimes in the scope of ten lines of code or even hundreds or thousands of lines of code.

-Treat the AI/LLM as a suggestion engine.
-Your job is to verify, adapt, and learn from those suggestions.
+You should treat the AI as a suggestion engine.
+Your job as a computer scientist and Computer Science 1 (CS1) student is to verify, adapt, and learn from those suggestions.

 ---

-## Generalized Tasks for AI in CS1
+## Tasks that AI can be useful for in CS1

+Since the release of ChatGPT in 2022 and its meteoric rise to widespread adoption and acceptance in many industries and sectors, especially education, many students have seen AI as a simple solution engine, pasting assignments into any number of AI engines and having those services generate passable solutions that they then submit as "homework".

+Unless the teacher explicitly states that a student should use AI, there is an obvious disconnect with what is intended by the instructor and how the student is engaging with the material.
+Simple copy/paste behavior of assignments into AI engines bypasses the carefully structured assignment developed by the teacher, likely intended to either scaffold the student to the next level of or assess their current understanding of the material.

-There are a number of ways that AI can be used responsibly for learing materials in the course.
-Below are some possibilities.
-Click on a task name for more information or continue scrolling to see detailed discussions and sample prompts for each area.
+Even if AI is not explicitly allowed or approved for use on an assignment, there are a number of ways that AI can be used productively for learing materials in a CS1 course.

+Below are some of many numerous possibilities.

+Click on a task area for more information or continue scrolling to see detailed discussions and sample prompts for each area.

-Task | Reason | Tips
+Task | Usefulness | Basic Tips
 :-- | :-- | :--
-[Research a topic further](#research)|  Practice prompting, interacting with results, and evaluating sources. |  Cross-check at least one claim outside of the AI/LLM.
+[Research a topic further](#research)|  Practice prompting, interacting with results, and evaluating sources. |  Cross-check at least one claim outside of the AI/LLM to deepend your understanding.
 Generate code to debug |  Debugging is a core CS1 skill. |  Ask the LLM to not label or identify bugs.
 [Interactive quiz / review](#review) |  Great for getting different versions of questions about topics you're learning. |  Frame the review in terms of CS1 and cross-check questions.
-Brainstorm personal projects |  Personal interest drives active and engaged learning and leads to rewarding results. |   Frame in terms of CS1 skills and have LLM evaluate your project code.
+Brainstorm personal projects |  Personal interest drives active and engaged learning and leads to rewarding results. |   Frame idea generation in terms of CS1 skills and have the AI evaluate your project code.
 <a href="#assigns">Assignment guidance without code</a> |  AI can outline tasks and make suggestions about how to approach a problem. |   Analyze your own thinking against what the AI suggests.
 Stubbed-out larger project |  Mimics industry practice of inheriting partial codebases. |   Frame in terms of CS1 skills, have AI create project for you to complete.